 With so many needing protection from Covid-19, this will be the largest vaccine rollout in human history.

 It is therefore likely that we will see some adverse events as the rollout progresses.
 It’s also important to remember that it can take weeks to build immunity after vaccination(opens in a new tab), and that no vaccine is 100% effective.

 With clinical trials having tested for and identified common adverse events, the risk of severe adverse events is expected to be tiny compared to the benefits from vaccination.

 So far, early data suggests that one potential adverse event we might see is an allergic reaction(opens in a new tab), though this is considered rare and is being investigated further.

 These processes ensure that any adverse events following vaccination are monitored, that the patient receives the care they need, and that further vaccination is stopped if a significant risk is posed.
-For example, in September 2020 the Oxford-AstraZeneca phase 3 trials followed these processes and temporarily paused all trials while an independent committee reviewed a single adverse event(opens in a new tab) in the UK trial.
-They resumed the trials after receiving official confirmation that it was safe to do so.

 The extensive safety measures for dealing with adverse events mean that even if there are a few during the vaccination rollout, they will be identified and managed, while still preventing a colossal number of deaths and hospitalisations caused by Covid-19.

 This explainer was originally published in January 2021 and updated in April 2021.